iwilkey/pimgu/README.md

 ### Contact

 This project is developed and maintained by Ian Wilkey (iwilkey).
-Feel free to contact him through his website: https://www.iwilkey.com/contact with any questions, concerns, ideas, or issues.
+Feel free to contact him through his website, https://www.iwilkey.com/contact, with any questions, concerns, ideas, or issues.